level12/keg-auth/readme.rst

       -  usage: ``@requires_user`` or ``@requires_user()`` (both usage
          patterns are identical if no secondary authenticators are needed)
-      -  note: this is similar to ``flask_login.login_required``, but can be used as a class decorator
+      -  note: this is similar to ``flask_login.login_required``, but can be used as a class/blueprint decorator
+      -  you may pass a custom `on_authentication_failure` callable to the decorator, else it will redirect to the login page
+      -  a decorated class/blueprint may have a custom `on_authentication_failure` instance method instead of passing one to the decorator
       -  the decorator uses authenticators to determine whether a user is logged in
          -  the primary authenticator is used by default
          -  control a view/blueprint's authenticators by specifying them on the decorator: